ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

 The “reliability” policy in ROS 2 is akin to the use of either UDPROS (only in ``roscpp``) for “best effort”, or TCPROS (ROS 1 default) for “reliable”.
 Note however that even the reliable policy in ROS 2 is implemented using UDP, which allows for multicasting if appropriate.

-The “durability” policy combined with a depth of 1 provides functionality similar to that of “latching” subscribers.
+The “durability” policy “transient local”, combined with any depth, provides functionality similar to that of “latching” publishers.
 The remaining policies in ROS 2 are not akin to anything that is available in ROS 1, meaning that ROS 2 is more featureful than ROS 1 in this respect.
 It is possible that in the future, even more QoS policies will be available in ROS 2.